Last updated Oct 2023

 No matter what business you’re in, taking payments brings more regulations you must follow.
-For instance, companies that use recurring payment processing need to maintain Regulation E compliance during Electronic Funds Transfers (EFTs).
+For instance, companies that use recurring payment processing services need to maintain Regulation E compliance.

-How do you know when Regulation E applies to a transaction or payment schedule within your business and how can your payment software tools help?
+But how do you know when Regulation E applies to a transaction within your business?
+How can your payment processing software help?

-Both fines and criminal liability can be consequences of failing to comply with the regulation.
-It is best to understand your responsibilities as a business to avoid these penalties.
+Both fines and criminal liability can be consequences of failing to comply with Regulation E. It is best to understand your responsibilities as a business to avoid these penalties.

 Who Must Comply?

-In an effort to protect consumers from recurring payment processing they do not consent to, companies must gain pre authorization before an EFT schedule takes place.
+To protect consumers from recurring payments they do not consent to, companies must gain pre authorization before an EFT takes place.

 The definition of a preauthorized electronic funds transfer is “one authorized by the consumer in advance of a transfer that will take place on a recurring basis, at substantially regular intervals, and will require no further action by the consumer to initiate the transfer.”

-PDCflow offers built-in compliance features to keep your business safe without slowing down office processes:
+When setting up recurring payments, PDCflow offers built-in compliance features to keep your business safe without slowing down office processes.

-- Send schedule details and payment reminders to consumers through the channels they prefer.
+- Send payment plan details and payment reminders to consumers through email and SMS.

 - PCI compliance – your payment software should limit PCI compliance scope, whether agents work in the office or remotely.

 - Data tokenization and encryption – encryption is a common practice to keep data safe.
-Finding a payment tool that also offers credit card and ACH bank account tokenization decreases your risk and protects consumers from fraud.
+Find a payment tool that also offers credit card and ACH bank account tokenization, decreases your risk, and protects consumers from fraud.

 - Adjustable payment terms – you need to balance consumer needs with payment schedules that make sense.
-Adjust schedule lengths and minimum payment amounts so schedules don’t stretch on too long and minimum payment amounts are acceptable for your business needs.
+Adjust schedule lengths and minimum payment amounts so schedules don’t stretch on too long.
+Establish minimum payment amounts that are acceptable for your business needs.

 - Automatic payment reminders – Along with compliance purposes, automatic payment reminders offer convenience.
 Sending a reminder helps you avoid running expired cards and reminds consumers to contact an agent if they can’t make their next payment.
 This reduces the likelihood of failed payments.